vic-ma/website/content/posts/2025-05-15-introduction/index.md

 The [GNOME Crosswords](https://gitlab.gnome.org/jrb/crosswords) project consists of two applications:
 * The [Crosswords player](https://flathub.org/apps/org.gnome.Crosswords), which you can use to play crossword puzzles.
 * The [Crosswords editor](https://flathub.org/apps/org.gnome.Crosswords.Editor), which you can use to create crossword puzzles.
-This is the focus of my project.

 If you would like to learn more about GNOME Crosswords, check out this [GUADEC presentation](https://www.youtube.com/watch?v=fcQfpQLLzYo) that Jonathan Blandford, the creator of Crosswords, gave last year.

 ## Crossword construction

-Creating a crossword is tricky.
-Creating a *good* crossword is even trickier.
-There are many things to take into account.
+Constructing a crossword puzzle is tricky.
+Constructing a *good* crossword puzzle is even trickier.
+The main difficulty lies in finding

+As if that wasn't enough, there are many other things to take into account.
 For example:
 * Are the words interesting?
 * Are there any words that are so uncommon as to feel unfair?
 * Does the puzzle have a good variety of parts of speech?